Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 pp d

-source line number and file name __LINE__
+source line number and file name import inspect

 cf = inspect.currentframe()